 Momofuku Ando invented chicken instant ramen in his shed in 1958.
 With the overwhelming success of his chicken noodles, he went on to invent the cup noodle in September 1971.
 Not satisfied with his achievements, at the age of 96, he invented the first ramen that can be consumed in space.
 There is a wonderful exhibition of his life, a model replica of his ‘famous’ shed, and loads of crazy noodle based artwork here too.

 There are noodle workshops where I can make ramen noodles from scratch, or create my very own products.
 I pay an additional ¥300 and join the queue.
 I wait forty minutes and eventually I am given the opportunity to design my very own brand of Cup Noodle.
 First I am given a blank Cup Noodle cup and am free to write or draw whatever I want.
 I graffiti the front of my cup, so where it once said, “Cup Noodle Museum,” it now says, “Cook Pass Babtridge.”
 I find the available pens to be of slightly poor quality, which spoils the whole experience for me.

 I head into a Yodobashi Camera store.
 The place is silent; no crowds, no people shouting at me to buy their stuff.
-It is the complete opposite to the store in Akihabara.
-On the sixth floor, middle aged men are queueing to buy AKB48’s new single, which was released today and will most likely be number one in the Japan Hot 100 billboard chart by the weekend.
+It is the complete opposite of the store in Akihabara.
+On the sixth floor, middle-aged men are queueing to buy AKB48’s new single, which was released today and will most likely be number one in the Japan Hot 100 billboard chart by the weekend.

 After food, I head to the hostel bar to conclude the day.
-A young Australian women tells me that I sound like Russell Brand.
+A young Australian woman tells me that I sound like Russell Brand.
 I strongly disagree.

 Read the next part of my Journey in Japan, where I explore a graveyard, a Philippine Festival, enjoy a traditional Japanese tea ceremony, and listen to the sounds of chirping insects by clicking here.